 These little treats are a tradition in Sweden and have historically marked their claim in Swedish hearts for centuries.
 They’re made with cardamom sweet dough, filled with almond paste, and topped with powdered sugar-making them a perfect dessert to enjoy during the winter months.
 You can add other toppings like sprinkles if you want to fancy them up further.

 In Sweden, the semla (plural: semlor), is also known as fettisdagsbulle (literally “Fat Tuesday roll”) since it was originally eaten only on Shrove Tuesday.
 Originally, the semla was a bun soaked in hot milk and only to be eaten on Fat Tuesday.
-It wasn’t until King Gustav Vasa renounced the former proclamation mandating the sweet buns to one day only that they could be enjoyed through December and February—much to everyone’s delight!
+It wasn’t until King Gustav Vasa renounced the former proclamation mandating the sweet buns to one day only that they could be enjoyed through December and February—much to everyone’s delight.

 There are rumors that King Adolf Fredrik of Sweden supposedly died in 1711 after indulging too much celebrating Fat Tuesday.
 If the rumors are true, the King apparently ate 14 semlor, after a hearty meal, in one sitting and suffered from fatal digestive complications shortly after.